© Denzil Green

 Champagne tends to have somewhat fewer calories than other types of wine.

-A bottle of Veuve Clicquot Champagne has about 9 grams of sugar per bottle.
+A bottle of Veuve Clicquot champagne has about 9 grams of sugar per bottle.
 That reflects changing tastes: in the 1830s, the company used about 100 grams of sugar per bottle.
 In Russia, that wasn’t even sweet enough: some would serve a glass with a teaspoon of sugar.
+Nordstrom, Louise.
+World’s oldest champagne uncorked after rescue from shipwreck.
+Associated Press.
+17 November 2010.

 1 750 ml bottle will provide enough for 6 to 7 flute glasses.